-- (a) advise the Safety Committee, Strategic Leadership Team and other employees on all aspects of health and safety legislation, including regulations, codes of practice and safe working methods; - (b) advise the Strategic Leadership Team of any findings contained within the Annual Health and Safety Report. - (c) arrange and provide appropriate administrative support for the Safety Committee meetings; - (d) arrange for appropriate training to be given to satisfy the safety training requirements; - (e) investigate any safety matter referred to them by a Strategic Director, Manager/ Supervisor or H&S Coordinator; - (f) advise managers with responsibility for overseeing services run in Council establishments, whether managed internally or contracted out, on health and safety performance.
+- advise the Safety Committee, Strategic Leadership Team and other employees on all aspects of health and safety legislation, including regulations, codes of practice and safe working methods; - (b) advise the Strategic Leadership Team of any findings contained within the Annual Health and Safety Report. - (c) arrange and provide appropriate administrative support for the Safety Committee meetings; - (d) liaise with HR in the provision of appropriate Health and safety training that satisfy the staff training need assessment; - (e) investigate any safety matter referred to them by a Strategic Director, Manager/ Supervisor or H&S Coordinator; - (f) advise managers with responsibility for overseeing services run in Council establishments, whether managed internally or contracted out, on health and safety performance.
 This will include health and safety inspections and monitoring spot checks.
-He/she will report the findings to the Chief Executive, Strategic Leadership Team and/or managers and if necessary, the Safety Committee; - (g) encourage and develop safe working systems in Council workplaces, including promoting consistency in carrying out risk assessments across service areas; - (h) In conjunction with the services managers/Supervisors (including Strategic Principal Officers) will support accident investigations and near misses that could have resulted in injury to employees and members of the public or damage to plant and equipment, determining causes and recommending preventative action where possible. - (i) be responsible for notifying the Health and Safety Executive in cases involving fatal or major injury and listed dangerous occurrences; - be responsible for liaison with local and national safety organisations and other Local Authorities, Fire and Police Services, and, as required, attend meetings of relevant safety organisations, in connection with the Council's activities and responsibilities as an employer; - (k) liaise, when necessary, on health matters, with the appropriate Strategic Director and/or the Community and Place Delivery Strategic Director and Unison; - (I) advise on the correct type of safety equipment and clothing, the provision, distribution and use; - (m) liaise with management and advise on the suitability, from a safety viewpoint, of purchasing new or hired plant and equipment;

-- (n) carry out "on site" surveys in association with the site management, to see that the statutory duties are complied with, fostering an understanding of safety procedures and accident prevention; - (o) facilitate any training of first aiders and maintain the list of first aiders and also the equipment required; - (p) assist the Regulatory Services Manager as required in the performance of the responsibility according to that post.
+He/she will report the findings to the Chief Executive, Strategic Leadership Team and/or managers and if necessary, the Safety Committee: - (g) encourage and develop safe working systems in Council workplaces, including promoting consistency in carrying out risk assessments across service areas; - (h) In conjunction with the service managers will support accident investigations and near misses that could have resulted in injury to employees and members of the public or damage to plant and equipment, determining causes and recommending preventative action where possible. - (i) Advise Strategic Director/Service Manager on notifying the Health and Safety Executive in cases involving fatal or major injury and listed dangerous occurrences: - (j) be responsible for liaison with local and national safety organisations and other Local Authorities, Fire and Police Services, and, as required, attend meetings of relevant safety organisations, in connection with the Council's activities and responsibilities as an employer; - (k) liaise, when necessary, on health matters, with the appropriate Strategic Director especially the Community and Place Delivery and Unison representatives; - (I) advise on the correct type of safety equipment and clothing, the provision, distribution and use: - (m) liaise with management and advise on the suitability, from a safety viewpoint, of purchasing new or hired plant and equipment; - (n) carry out "on site" surveys in association with the site management, to see that the statutory duties are complied with, fostering an understanding of safety procedures and accident prevention; - (o) facilitate any training of first aiders and maintain the list of first aiders and also the equipment required; - (p) assist the Regulatory Services Manager as required in the performance of the responsibility according to that post.